My third book is called Crying Laughing.

 Add on Goodreads!

 “Rubin’s writing realistically brings to life teens struggling to find their paths and be happy, lending the story a feeling of authenticity.
-Small, telling details of the girls’ interactions in their interfaith friendship and pop-culture references add to this reality.
 This is a touching look into one girl’s high school experience as she seeks the funny moments even in the midst of tragedy and challenging relationships.
 Charming and affecting.”

 “Rubin again handles mortality with a light touch and humor, realistically capturing a father-daughter relationship in the face of a serious illness.
 Charming, heartbreaking, and ultimately life-affirming, Rubin captures Winnie’s verve and heart with honesty and wit.”